chrisrzhou/RShiny-PowerToChoose/README.md

-# Power To Choose Datavis
+# Power To Choose Explorer

 ## About
 [Power to Choose](http://www.powertochoose.org/) is a consumer choice website set up by the [PUC](https://www.puc.texas.gov/) to provide customers to compare offers and choose from various electricity plans in Texas.